Juanita Nielsen: Subsequent news reports

+In 2000, Loretta Crawford, receptionist at the Carousel Club, added to her story.
+She said that she made a phone call to her boss, Jim Anderson, at his home in Vaucluse, told him that Nielsen had arrived at the club and that he was "quite pleased" by the news.
+She was adamant that Anderson was in Vaucluse—not in Surfers Paradise, Queensland, as he always said.

-In 2004 ABC-TV's The 7:30 Report broadcast a new interview with Crawford in which she claimed her previous testimony regarding Nielsen was false and had been concocted to protect her former boss, James Anderson, but that Anderson's recent death meant she was now free to reveal the truth.
+In 2004 ABC-TV's The 7:30 Report broadcast a new interview with Crawford in which she claimed her previous testimony regarding Nielsen was false and had been concocted to protect Jim Anderson, but that his recent death meant she was now free to reveal the truth.
 Crawford's new claim was that Nielsen had indeed been killed in the basement of the club in the presence of Trigg and Martin-Simmonds, and that she had seen Nielsen's body on the floor, bearing a single small gunshot wound, and that she saw a third man, whom she did not name, standing over Nielsen's body, holding a pistol.

-The obvious motive for Nielsen's murder was her opposition to the Victoria Street development.
-However, there have also been claims that she was working on an exposé about vice, corruption and illegal gambling in the Cross.
+The obvious motive for Nielsen's murder was her opposition to the development of Victoria Street and Woollomoloo.
+However, there have also been claims that she was working on an exposé about vice, corruption and illegal gambling in Kings Cross.
 Her then boyfriend John Glebe gave evidence that Nielsen had told him about receiving telephone threats and he also testified that she carried cassette tapes in her handbag.
 According to Glebe, Nielsen had told him that the tapes could "blow the top off" an issue she was working on.
 An article in The Bulletin in 2005 ran claims by journalist Barry Ward that Nielsen had been given dossiers on "prominent Sydney identities" by private detective Allan Honeysett, and speculated that these documents would reputedly have exposed the principals involved in Sydney's illegal gaming industry.

-In 2013 The Australian newspaper reported that, prior to his death, Trigg had written an account of his involvement in the case, which "named names" of those involved and revealed the resting place of Nielsen's remains.
+Trigg died alone in a room he rented at the Abbotts Hotel in Sydney's inner suburb of Waterloo on 25 February 2013.
+The Australian newspaper reported that, prior to his death, Trigg had written an account of his involvement in the case, which "named names" of those involved and revealed the resting place of Nielsen's remains.
 NSW police spokesperson confirmed that police had searched Trigg's residence after his death, but they refused to comment on the outcome.
 The report also said that the account was to be published after his death to provide an inheritance for his descendants.